dhis2/reference-form-field-plugin/README.md

 }
 ```

-The main plugin component (`Plugin.tsx`) receives props from the Capture app and renders the custom field component (`LookupField.tsx`).
+The main plugin component (`Plugin.tsx`) receives props from the Capture app and renders the custom field component (`IdField.tsx`).
 The plugin interacts with the parent form through callback functions provided as props.

 #### Updating Values from the Plugin